-This topic contains 5 replies, has 1 voice, and was last updated by Anonymous 6 years, 5 months ago.
+- This topic has 5 replies, 1 voice, and was last updated 9 years, 1 month ago by Anonymous.

 I want to buy a decent entry-level camera for shooting video.
 My dilemma is that I would like to get the Canon T2i / 550D, but I don’t think my computer is powerful enough to edit HD video (laptop, Core 2 Duo 1.67GHz, 2GB ram, standard video card) but I think it would be fine for editing SD footage.
 So my lack of budget for computer upgrades is pushing me to get a DV cam, like maybe the Panasonic DVX100b, which will produce great video that I can actually work with, but sadly no HD.
 The downside is that if I ever want to jump up to HD, I would need a new camera.